Comedians (Beavis and Butt-Head)

 "Comedians" is the first episode of the third season of Beavis and Butt-Head and the 30th episode of the series overall.
-This episode has received heavy controversy after a 5-year-old boy burned down his trailer home, killing his 2-year-old sister who was sleeping in the next room.
-It was suggested that the boy was inspired by this episode, when Beavis and Butt-Head burn down a comedy club.
+The episode sparked controversy after a 5-year-old boy burned down his trailer home in Ohio, killing his 2-year-old sister who was sleeping in the next room.
+It was suggested that the boy was inspired by the episode, in which Beavis and Butt-Head accidentally burn down a comedy club.
+This, however, has been disproven.

 Plot

-Beavis and Butt-Head are sitting, watching television when they see a commercial for a documentary about a stand-up comedian (Andrew Dice Clay) who lives an affluent lifestyle from his earnings.
+Beavis and Butt-Head are sitting watching television when they see a commercial for a documentary about a stand-up comedian (Andrew Dice Clay) who lives an affluent lifestyle from his earnings.
 Although Beavis would rather go to Stewart's house and burn things, Butt-Head decides that they should go to the comedy club to become "stand-up chameleons".

-They arrive at the club (named The Laff Hole), and Butt-Head goes on stage first, but only Beavis finds his jokes funny and he is eventually booed off stage.
+They arrive at the club (named The Laff Hole), and Butt-Head goes on stage first, but only Beavis finds his jokes funny, and he is eventually booed off stage.
 Beavis is next, and the audience exits quickly, leaving only Butt-Head to watch him.
-Inspired by an earlier act, Beavis attempts to juggle burning newspapers, but ends up burning the club down.
-The pair watch the fire spread from outside while they declare how funny and cool they both are.
+Inspired by an earlier act, Beavis attempts to juggle burning newspapers but ends up burning the club down.
+The pair watch the fire spread from outside, all while they declare how funny and cool they both are.